Paulino Santos: Capture and death

 On June 6, 1944, Santos was ordered to be taken as a prisoner by Major General Kenshichi Masouka, head of the Kempeitai in the Philippines.
 Accompanied by Sgt.
-Juan "Johnny" Ablan, they would be forced to travel to the north, first to Bagabag, and then to Sitio Tamangan in the mountains of Kiangan, Ifugao, where the Japanese forces had retreated.
+Juan Ablan, they would be forced to travel to the north, first to Bagabag, and then to Sitio Tamangan in the mountains of Kiangan, Ifugao, where the Japanese forces had retreated.

 While being a prisoner, Santos fell ill to the point he could no longer walk around, mostly due to effects of inclement weather and food shortages.
 Even after the announcement of the surrender of Japan, General Masouka refused to allow Ablan to take Santos to an American hospital in Kiangan.

 Finally, on August 29, 1945, Santos died of pneumonia at the age of 55.